TomaszKopacz/HejWesele/README.md

 Never again will you miss the first dance of the newlyweds or a delicious late-night borscht soup.
 The event schedule will allow you to keep track of the planned activities, ensuring that you never miss out on the most important moments.

 ### Meet partners and find attractions

+Get acquainted with our service providers, partners, and exciting attractions, while exploring their detailed descriptions and specifications.
+With our app, you'll have all the information you need at your fingertips.

 ### Event gallery